 - Stop by the Winchester-Frederick County Visitor Center, located at 1400 S. Pleasant Valley Rd., to find maps and brochures and watch an orientation film.

-- Purchase a block ticket for admission to Abram’s Delight Museum, Stonewall Jackson’s Headquarters Museum and George Washington’s Office Museum.
+- Purchase a block ticket for admission to Abram’s Delight Museum, Stonewall Jackson’s Headquarters Museum, and George Washington’s Office Museum.
 The guides at all of the museums are very knowledgeable and friendly.
 The tours are short and you can easily visit all three attractions in one day.
-Note that the museums close at 4 p.m., so plan accordingly.

 - Visit the Museum of the Shenandoah Valley, located just outside of town and be sure to explore the gardens of the Glen Burnie Historic House.

-- Take a drive and visit many of the popular attractions in the surrounding areas of Frederick County, Virginia.
+- Take a drive, and visit many of the popular attractions in the surrounding areas of Frederick County.

 Major Attractions in Winchester

-The Museum of the Shenandoah Valley - 901 Amherst Street.
-Located just outside of Old Town, the museum interprets the art, history, and culture of the Shenandoah Valley.
-The museum complex also includes Glen Burnie Historic House and six acres of spectacular gardens.
+- The Museum of the Shenandoah Valley: 901 Amherst St. Located just outside of Old Town, the museum interprets the art, history, and culture of the Shenandoah Valley.
+The museum complex also includes the Glen Burnie Historic House and six acres of spectacular gardens.

-George Washington's Office Museum - 32 West Cork and Braddock.
-George Washington used this small log building in Winchester as a military office while Fort Loudoun was being constructed at the north end of town.
-The building now serves as a museum and tells the story of how Washington planned Fort Loudoun and displays some of his personal items, surveying equipment and a model of Winchester circa 1755.
+- George Washington's Office Museum: 32 West Cork St. George Washington used this small log building in Winchester as a military office while Fort Loudoun was being constructed at the north end of town.
+The building now serves as a museum and tells the story of how Washington planned Fort Loudoun and displays some of his personal items, surveying equipment, and a model of Winchester circa 1755.

-Stonewall Jackson's Headquarters Museum - 415 N. Braddock Street.
-This historic home was used as headquarters by General Thomas Jonathan "Stonewall" Jackson during the winter of 1861–1862.
+- Stonewall Jackson's Headquarters Museum: 415 N. Braddock St. This historic home was used as headquarters by General Jackson during the winter of 1861–1862.
 The house contains the largest collection of Jackson memorabilia and personal objects from members of his staff.

-Old Court House Civil War Museum - 20 N. Loudoun Street.
-This Georgian style 1840 Court House maintains a nationally recognized collection of Civil War artifacts and provides tours of the building.
-The building was used as a hospital and a prison during the Civil War.
+- Shenandoah Valley Civil War Museum: 20 N. Loudoun St. This Georgian style 1840 courthouse maintains a nationally recognized collection of Civil War artifacts and provides tours of the building.
+The building was used as a hospital and prison during the Civil War.

-Handley Regional Library – 100 W. Piccadilly St. The Beaux-Arts style building is an architectural marvel.
-Judge John Handley of Scranton, Pennsylvania left $250,000 in his will to build the public library for the people of the city of Winchester.
+- Handley Regional Library: 100 W. Piccadilly St. The Beaux-Arts style building is an architectural marvel.
+Judge John Handley of Scranton, Pennsylvania, left $250,000 in his will to build the public library for the city of Winchester.
 The Stewart Bell Jr. Archives, located in the basement of the library, houses an extensive collection of materials on the people, places, and events of lower Shenandoah Valley from 1732 to present.

-Patsy Cline Historic House - 608 S Kent St, Winchester, VA.
-The landmark is on the National Register of Historic Places.
+- Patsy Cline Historic House: 608 S. Kent St. The landmark is on the National Register of Historic Places.
 Singer Patsy Cline resided here from 1948–57.
 A 45-minute tour is offered April–October.

-Shenandoah Valley Discovery Museum – 54 S Loudoun St, Winchester, VA.
-The children’s museum provides a variety of interactive, hands-on exhibits and programs that focus on the sciences and mathematics, the humanities, and the arts.
+- Shenandoah Valley Discovery Museum: 19 W. Cork St. The children’s museum provides a variety of interactive, hands-on exhibits and programs that focus on the sciences and mathematics, humanities, and arts.

 Additional Nearby Attractions

-Belle Grove Plantation - 336 Belle Grove Rd Middletown, VA.
-Situated on 283 acres, the 1797 Manor House was built by Major Isaac Hite and his wife Nelly Madison Hite, sister of President James Madison and offers breathtaking mountain views of the Shenandoah Valley.
+- Belle Grove Plantation: 336 Belle Grove Rd., Middletown, VA.
+Situated on 283 acres, the 1797 Manor House was built by Major Isaac Hite and his wife Nelly Madison Hite, who was the sister of President James Madison.
+The plantation offers breathtaking mountain views of the Shenandoah Valley.
 Visitors can explore the Manor House, 1815 icehouse and smokehouse, garden, slave cemetery, and apple orchard.

-Dinosaur Land - 3848 Stonewall Jackson Highway White Post, VA.
-The attraction features more than 50 dinosaurs, inviting visitors to step into the world of the prehistoric past when dinosaurs were the only creatures that roamed the earth.
+- Dinosaur Land: 3848 Stonewall Jackson Hwy., White Post, VA.
+The attraction features more than 50 dinosaurs, inviting visitors to step into the world of the prehistoric past when dinosaurs were one of the few creatures that roamed the earth.

-Cedar Creek and Belle Grove National Historical Park – 7712 Main Street Middletown, VA.
-The 3,500-acre historic site offers free programs and exhibits covering the history of the Shenandoah Valley, the Civil War and Battle of Cedar Creek.
+- Cedar Creek and Belle Grove National Historical Park: 7712 Main St., Middletown, VA.
+The 3,500-acre historic site offers free programs and exhibits covering the history of the Shenandoah Valley, the Civil War, and Battle of Cedar Creek.